CallumB04/sjbsafety.co.uk/README.md

 # sjbafetyservices.com

 SJB Safety Services is a London-based company specializing in scaffolding safety and inspection.
-I am developing this website as a commercial platform to represent their business.
+I developed this website as a commercial platform to represent their business.

+## Live Version

+You can view the finished version of the website [here](https://sjbsafety.co.uk).